mani1soni/Real-Time-Face-Recognition/README.md

 #### Face Recognition
 <p> For Face Recognition you need to download both <a href = "https://opencv.org/">OpenCV</a> and <a href="https://pypi.org/project/face_recognition/">face_recognition</a> libraries. </p>

-I applied simple Machine Learning Algorithms on it.
-I scrapped the encodings of known images and Train my model on it.
-It gives 89.67 % accuracy on testing data.

 #### Resources